IPS-LMU/The-EMU-SDMS-Manual/_book/recipe-emuDBgitLab.md

 The `.Renviron` file is read during R's start-up – therefore you need to close and reopen RStudio.
 Adding the token to your `.Renviron` file has the advantage that you will not have to include it in your R scripts, which allows you to share these scripts without the need to redact the secret token.

 A note on security: Personal access tokens like the above grant full access to your GitLab account.
 It is therefore to be treated the same way a password is!
-In other words: Is is meant for your eyes only.
+In other words: It is meant for your eyes only.
 If a token gets lost or stolen, please revoke the token immediately (GitLab: `Settings` -> `Access Tokens` -> `Revoke`)!!!!

 Now that the token is set up, we can use it to push the emuDB to the GitLab instance: